 These materials have been translated into multiple languages and HEIs should make good effort to provide these materials to students in multiple languages.

-Although King County is rapidly preparing isolation and quarantine facilities for people who are unable to isolate themselves, it is unlikely that the supply of such facilities will meet the need.
+While King County Isolation and Quarantine Centers have been able to meet the need for people who are unable to isolate on their own, the potential to overwhelm these Centers remains.
 To the extent possible, HEIs should prepare for the isolation and quarantine of their students in HEI housing who are confirmed with COVID-19 or have been exposed to a confirmed case.

 - HEIs should plan for places in which students in shared housing units can be isolated or quarantined.
-HEIs may want to consider how to utilize on- or off-campus housing that has been vacated by students returning to their permanent homes, contracts with local hotels or motels, or arrangements with other HEIs.
+HEIs may want to consider how to utilize on- or off-campus housing that has been vacated by students remaining at home, contracts with local hotels or motels, or arrangements with other HEIs.

 - HEIs should plan for providing support services to students who are isolated or quarantined, such as meal services and ways for students to be in contact about personal needs.